edumserrano/github-issue-forms-parser/docs/dev-notes/README.md

 1) Clone the repo and browse to the repo's directory.
 2) Run `docker build -t github-issue-parser .`
-3) Read the test issue form body into the variable `$issueBody` by doing: `$issueBody = Get-Content GitHubIssueFormsParser/tests/GitHubIssuesParserCli.Tests/TestFiles/IssueBody.md -Raw`
+3) Read the test issue forms body into the variable `$issueBody` by doing: `$issueBody = Get-Content GitHubIssueFormsParser/tests/GitHubIssuesParserCli.Tests/TestFiles/IssueBody.md -Raw`
 4) Run the docker container by executing `docker run --rm -v ${pwd}:/workspace --workdir /workspace github-issue-parser GitHubIssueFormsParser/tests/GitHubIssuesParserCli.Tests/TestFiles/Template.yml $issueBody`.

 **Notes:**

 - The docker container entrypoint expects two arguments:
-    1) First, the filepath to the issue form template.
+    1) First, the filepath to the issue forms template.
-    2) Second, the issue form body.
+    2) Second, the issue forms body.
-- When running the docker container the current directory is mounted to the docker container so that we can read the issue form template.
+- When running the docker container the current directory is mounted to the docker container so that we can read the issue forms template.
-- When reading the issue form body into the `$issueBody` variable we have to use the `-Raw` parameter to avoid problems with line endings.
+- When reading the issue forms body into the `$issueBody` variable we have to use the `-Raw` parameter to avoid problems with line endings.

 ## Projects wide configuration